-- (6.8) The registered resource producer must keep the following records of the resource supplied to a resource user: - a) origin of the resource (e.g. address, lot on plan and/or GPS coordinates); - b) quantity (in tonnes) of the resource supplied; - c) quality criteria of the resource (including but not limited to the quality characteristics listed in Table 1: Resource quality criteria); - d) date of dispatch of the resource; and - e) business's name, ABN and address of the person receiving the resource. - (6.9) All records required to be kept by the registered resource producer under this EOW code must be: - a) kept by the registered resource producer for a period of not less than five (5) years; and - b) provided to the chief executive upon request, in the format requested and in the time period specified.
+- (6.11) The registered resource producer must keep the following records for the resource provided to a resource user: - a) origin of the resource (e.g. address, lot on plan and/or GPS coordinates); - b) quantity (in tonnes) of the resource supplied; - c) quality criteria of the resource (including but not limited to the quality characteristics listed in Table 1 Resource quality criteria); - d) date of dispatch of the resource; and - e) business or individual's name, ABN and address of the person receiving the resource. - (6.12) All records required to be kept by the registered resource producer under this EOW code must be: - a) kept by the registered resource producer for a period of not less than five (5) years; and - b) provided to the chief executive upon request, in the format requested and in the time period specified.